Deadsherif/Git/README.md

-# trying to build my application with GIT
+# Trying to build my application with GIT
 testing my git